Real Chance of Love season 2: Pushin Product

 After elimination, Mamacita felt strange being a Real girl, but Real told her to give him a shot to getting to know her.
 Meanwhile, Sassy saw PS flirting with Chance and tells her if he likes Chance, she should stay by Chance instead.
 Angry, PS went outside and demanded Sassy what was that about.
 Sassy yelled at her that she shouldn't switch from brother to brother.
 The challenge the next day was to present an infomercial based on Real and Chance's products, having the Real and Chance girls competing against each other.
 It ended that Chance's girls won because of their outstanding energy in their presentation.
 Shortly after, PS called them "ghetto", surprising Real, Chance, and the girls.
 Real, Chance, and the winning girls went to a club that night.
 Meanwhile, Mamacita is still having feelings for Chance, but might be afraid that she might get eliminated by both of them.
 The next day, Chance invited his tattoo parlor to the house and he and some of the girls are getting tattoos.
 Real was upset that Mamacita is flirting with Chance.
 Hot Wings also felt upset about Mamacita flirting with Chance, trying hard to get his attention, but ended up yelling at him when she took his sense of humor seriously.
 Meanwhile, Blonde Baller told Classy about the joke Chance made at her, which Baker believe Blonde Baller to be shady and a manipulator.
 During elimination, PS went up to Real and said she doesn't want to be in the house anymore.
 Real said she was going to go home anyway because of her offensive "ghetto" comments towards him, Chance, and the girls, including Sassy.
 Real called down Mamacita and said that she should accept his brother's chain because she was feeling Chance more.
-The brothers decided to not to give out the chains to the rest of the girls that night.
+The brothers decided not to give out the chains to the rest of the girls that night.